 A range of materials has been developed by CIH to support members in England where the scheme has already been rolled out.
-These are available on our website.
-The CIH Housing Rights website also provides useful information for people moving to Scotland from outside the UK.
+These are available on ourwebsite.
+The CIH Housing Rights website also provides useful information for people moving to Wales from outside the UK.

-The Joint Council for the Welfare of Immigrants published an independent review of the pilot in 2015 and will shortly publish a review of the first year of 'right to rent'.
+The Joint Council for the Welfare of Immigrants (JCWI) published an independent review of the pilot in 2015.